 - USC Aiken faculty mentor provides plan for sustained and purposeful interaction with student partner

-- Salary/stipend: $3000 for student (Including fringe) and $4000 for faculty (not including fringe).
+- Salary/stipend: $3,000 for student (salary and fringe) and $5,000 total for faculty (salary and fringe).
 Funds can only be used for salaries/stipends.
 Faculty member must already have equipment/supplies to conduct research proposed.

 - End of summer poster presentation by student

 - If a student already has summer funding (e.g. Magellan, SC INBRE), the student may submit the original proposal to request the faculty portion of the award.